 ANTH 161 Cultural Anthropology

 CRIM 201 White Collar Crime

+CRIM 218 Crime Mapping

 SOCI 203 Introduction to Critical Race Theory

-SOCI 205 Geographic Information Systems Mapping for the Social Sciences

 SOCI 210 Latinxs in the United States

+SOCI 213 Social Class

 SOCI 218 Women in Society

 SOCI 230 Law and Society

-SOCI 245 Race and Ethnic Relations
+SOCI 245 Race and Ethnicity

 SOCI 264 Black Communities and Institutions

 SOCI 282 Society, Technology, and the Future

 SOCI 308 Political Sociology: Who Rules?

-SOCI 315 Social Class

 SOCI 321 Social Policy in Our Lives

 SOCI 340 Sociology of Work

 SOCI 342 People and Organizations

 SOCI 357 Sociological Perspectives on Globalization

 Area of Focus: Deviance and Social Control

 A focus on deviance and social control implies taking a careful look at how forms of social and personal behavior which violate mainstream norms arise, and at how mainstreamers and mainstream social institutions regard and respond to such behavior.
 We will be looking at behavioral styles called "crime", "delinquency", "immorality", "non-conformity", and so forth.
 How do such modes of behavior arise and how do they become labeled as deviant styles by the society and its mainstream enforcers?
 How do deviants assess their own behavior and how is it viewed by others?
 How does it affect their relationships with others?
 What do "insider- outsider" relations consist of?
 What does society as a whole define as order?
 How do various social institutions and groupings (the legal and medical establishments, and the upholders of public morality) respond to what they view to be disorder?
 How does society punish transgressors and enforce rules and impose sanctions?
 This subfield is particularly suitable for those interested in the practice of law and law enforcement, politics, public administration, mental health, and social work.

 Recommended courses:

 CRIM 121 Sociological Perspectives on Criminology

 CRIM 201 White Collar Crime

 CRIM 211 Crime and Inequality

+CRIM 218 Crime Mapping

 CRIM 224 Juvenile Delinquency

+CRIM 240 Drugs, Social Control, and the Law

 CRIM 270 Social Deviance

-CRIM 240 Drugs, Social Control, and the Law

 CRIM 313 The Culture of Punishment

 SOCI 203 Introduction to Critical Race Theory

-SOCI 205 Geographic Information Systems Mapping for the Social Sciences

 SOCI 230 Law and Society

 SOCI 264 Black Communities and Institutions

 SOCI 312 Sociology of Childhood and Adolescence

 SOCI 333 Society, Mental Health, and the Individual

 Area of Focus: Gender Studies

 Students who focus on gender studies closely examine the way in which gender systems are embedded into social institutions, culture, and everyday interactions.
 Courses teach students to develop methods of inquiry regarding gender that they can continue to apply in multiple realms-ranging from family and intimate relationships to public policies related to crime and justice.
 As such, departmental areas of sociology, anthropology, and criminology can incorporate a productive focus on gender.

 Recommended courses:

 ANTH 253 Gender Across Cultures

 ANTH 258 Critical Approaches to Men and Masculinities

 CRIM 321 Intimate Partner Violence

-SOCI 205 Geographic Information Systems Mapping for the Social Sciences

 SOCI 212 Sociology of Families

 SOCI 218 Women in Society

 SOCI 233 Reproductive Rights and Reproductive Justice

 SOCI 264 Black Communities and Institutions

 SOCI 312 Sociology of Childhood and Adolescence

 SOCI 359 Sex/Sexualities in Society

 Area of Focus: Human Services

 This subfield is appropriate for students interested in careers in human services, such as non-profit agency administration, social work, counseling, community organizing, health care policy analysis, and health care administration.
 Additionally, this area of focus offers preparation for graduate study in social work, health care administration, law, sociology, psychology, education, and human resource management.
 The Human Services subfield provides an in-depth examination of the impact of social forces on human behavior.

 Recommended courses: